Can I Dye My Hair After Bleaching?

 gold ira scams buyer beware

-Bleaching destroys both kinds of pigments, leaving behind clear, transparent cells that are just ready to absorb whatever color you put on the next.
-The only exception is if you’ve had your hair bleached for months—the natural oils from your scalp will have had time to replace some pigment in your hair shafts by then—but this isn’t something you can guarantee.
-You can bleach and color your hair simultaneously if you’re looking for a quick fix.
-But if you’re trying to get a specific result, it’s best to wait between procedures.
+Bleaching destroys both pigments, leaving clear, transparent cells ready to absorb whatever color you put on the next.
+The only exception is if your hair bleached for months—the natural oils from your scalp will have had time to replace some pigment in your hair shafts by then—but this isn’t something you can guarantee.
+You can bleach and color your hair simultaneously for a quick fix.
+But if you’re trying to get a specific result, waiting between procedures is best.

 Can You Box Dye Your Hair After Bleaching?

-Yes, one can box dye hair after bleaching.
-However, box dying after bleaching hair might not be the best idea.
+Yes, one can box-dye hair after bleaching.
+However, box-dying after bleaching hair might not be the best idea.

 Using box dye on hair that has been previously colored or bleached can make your hair look uneven and brassy.
-If you decide to box dye your hair after you’ve already dyed or bleached it, we recommend choosing a shade that’s no more than one or two shades darker than what you’ve already done so that the color won’t come out dark or brassy.
+If you decide to box dye your hair after you’ve dyed or bleached it, we recommend choosing a shade that’s no more than one or two shades darker than you’ve already done so that the color won’t come out dark or brassy.

 Is It Safe To Dye Hair After Bleaching?

 Hair dyeing is a common practice.
 According to the American Academy of Dermatologists, 1 in 5 people have dyed their hair.
 The reason?
-People want to change their hair color, whether that be to cover greys or go blue.
+People want to change their hair color, whether to cover greys or go blue.

 Bleaching itself is a process that weakens and damages the hair.
 On top of that, bleach lightens the color and strips away pigment from the hair.
 Dyeing hair after bleaching can cause further damage if not done correctly.